Eunsong/SpinDynamicsSimulator/README.md

 In order to run a linear simulation, we need to change our .sdp file.
 Create a new file named *sdrun_l.sdp*, where *_l* suffix denotes linear simulation.
 You should now be able to fill out the sdp file on your own.
 In my case, I put something like this(but you don't need to use the same settings.
-I would suggest to play with different settings a bit to get a better sense on how these numbers affect the simulation),
+I would suggest to play with different settings a bit to get a better sense of how these numbers affect the simulation),

     title                   = Honeycomb_J1-J2